Omnipresence: Islam

+Sunnis however cite that those narrations lack any actual crediation or authentic isnad to Ali.

 Christianity

 In Christianity, as well as in Kabbalistic and Hasidic philosophy, God is omnipresent.
-However, the significant difference between them and other religious systems is that God is still transcendent to His creation and yet immanent in relating to creation.
-God is not immersed in the substance of creation, even though he is able to interact with it as he chooses.
+However, the significant difference between them and other religious systems is that God is still transcendent to his creation and yet immanent in relating to creation.
+God is not immersed in the substance of creation, even though he can interact with it as he chooses.
 He can make his human-divine body visible anytime and everywhere, whatever he wants: he cannot be excluded from any location or object in creation.
 God's presence is continuous throughout all of creation, though it may not be revealed in the same way at the same time to people everywhere.
-At times, he may be actively present in a situation, while he may not reveal that he is present in another circumstance in some other area.
-God is omnipresent in a way that he is able to interact with his creation however he chooses and is the very essence of his creation.
-While contrary to normal physical intuitions, such omnipresence is logically possible by way of the classic geometric point or its equivalent, in that such a point is, by definition, within all of space without taking up any space.
+At times, he may be actively present in a situation, while he may not indicate that he is present in another circumstance in some other area.
+God is omnipresent in a way that he can interact with his creation however he chooses and is the very essence of his creation.
+While contrary to ordinary physical intuitions, such omnipresence is logically possible by way of the classic geometric point or its equivalent, in that such a point is, by definition, within all of space without taking up any space.
 The Bible states that God can be both present to a person in a manifest manner (Psalm 46:1, Isaiah 57:15) as well as being present in every situation in all of creation at any given time (Psalm 33:13-14).

 Specifically, Oden states that the Bible shows that God can be present in every aspect of human life: